If your kitchen cabinets are a mess, or you’ve ever wished you had more cabinet space, this IKEA shoe cabinet post is for you!

 Moments before I starting pulling everything from plates to crock pots out of the kitchen cabinets, I realized I was getting ahead of myself.
 There is stuff in the kitchen cabinets that should be in the pantry (dirty secret, the closed storage in the pretty pantry is still a disaster and needs to be fixed).

 BUT, before I could organize the pantry cabinets, I realized step one was really figuring out the best things to store in the IKEA Hemnes Shoe Organizer we added to the hallway by the kitchen.

-As I brainstormed options, I realized that these shoe cabinets could add much needed storage to most kitchens.
+As I brainstormed options, I realized that these IKEA shoe storage cabinets could add much-needed storage to most kitchens.
 They are so skinny that they fit almost anywhere!

 Here’s the view from our front door.

 And a little closer from the other side.

 There are four pull out “drawers” and we were really only using two of them functionally.
 My husband uses one of the top ones as a drop station when he comes home for things like his wallet.

 I also used one of the lower drawers for reusable grocery bags.
 So handy!

 With those two sections working well for us, I still have two more to fill.
 The good news/bad news is that I came up with way more than two options.
 All together, I thought of 14 things you can store in one of these shoe cabinets, freeing up space in your main cabinets.
 Woo hoo!

 - Tupperware Lids – Never hunt for lids again since you can clearly see them all at once.
 This is SO much better than having them take up limited shelf space.